Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 NET-273: Internetworking Support

-This course covers how to baseline and troubleshoot and internetworking environment using routers and switches for multi-protocol client, host and servers.
-Topics include troubleshooting processes, routing and routed protocols, campus switching; and WAN troubleshooting.
-Upon completion, students should be able to troubleshoot Ethernet, Fast Ethernet, and Token Ring LANs; and Serial, Frame Relay, and ISDN connections.
+This course covers establishing baselines and using troubleshooting techniques in an internetworking environment using routers, switches, multi-protocol clients, hosts, and servers.
+Topics include troubleshooting processes, routing and routed protocols, campus switching, firewall placement, and WAN troubleshooting.
+Upon completion, students should be able to troubleshoot both LAN and WAN connection systems, addressing protocols, authentication and encryption methods.

 Requisites: